AHeinisch/intelligentes-schachbrett/README.md

 2. GND
 3. Q

 The Sensor outputs a Digital Signal when a Magnetfield is present which has the right polarisation.
-Because the pins are quite small and not easy to connect with a normal Jumperwire so we recommend soldering either all Vs wires together and also all Ground wires and either solder a pin for  connecting to a Breadboard.
+Because the pins are quite small and not easy to connect with a normal Jumperwire so we recommend soldering either all Vs wires together and also all Ground wires and solder a pin for  connecting to a Breadboard.

 #### MCP23017